Joel-Oscar-Mills/Cloud-Computing-Assessment/README.md

 ### To Run, Follow these Bash Commands:

-Firstly, delete any exisiting Docker containers, images, volumes or networks as such:
+Firstly, delete any exisiting Docker containers, images, volumes or networks as such (the 2nd command automatically pulls a fresh image from the repo and won't use the cached version that is prebuilt with any parameters you've been using before):

+% docker system prune -a
+% docker-compose build --no-cache

+Then, create a network called "custom_network" to launch all of our containers on:

+% docker network create custom_network

+Lastly, run the "automation.py" script and specify how many machines should be running computations in parallel (in this case, 100):

+% python automation.py 100